P0uut/xai-RF-android-detector/README.md

 +  `-ext`, `--apkextension`  Some malicious apk may not have .apk extension, use this to add .apk to the end of those file, else AndroPyTool wont be able to process

-> [!NOTE]
-> This project is merely a scrap to those who're a ML expert, ML specialists in their major so don't expect something from here, just take it for ML implementation example